anjalisilva/mixMPLNFA/README.md

 However, the clustering method may be applied to other types of count data.
 This model considers a factor analyzer structure and this reduces the number of free covariance structure parameters to be calculated.
+With the introduction of the factor analysis structure, the number of covariance parameters to be calculated is linear in data dimensionality, thus making this family well suited for analysis of high-dimensional discrete data.
 This package provides functions for data simulation and clustering with parameter estimation via a variational Gaussian approximation with Expectation-Maximization (EM) algorithm.
 Information criteria (AIC, BIC, AIC3 and ICL) are offered for model selection.

 ## Installation